alcarney/blog/content/blog/2020/ast-python-frontend.md

 - `METH_VARARGS` tells Python the kinds of arguments our function should be called with.
 Check out the [documentation][python-c-ext-args] for more details.
-- The final parameter being the docstring
+- The final parameter sets the docstring for the function

 Finally we need the the actual method definition itself.